 Check The Utilities In Your New Home

 I also recommend having a portable generator handy.
-I keep a Champion portable generator in my truck.
 You never know when a bad storm could kill your electricity.
 A portable generator will help keep a few appliances running and your lights on until the power comes back.

 Protect The Floors

-You know what can ruin a good hardwood floor or carpet?
+Do you know what can ruin a good hardwood floor or carpet?
 Snow, water, ice, mud, you name it; it can ruin your floor.
-I always recommend wearing steel toe boots during moving but you need to clean them before walking with them inside your home.
+I always recommend wearing steel-toe boots during moving but you need to clean them before walking with them inside your home.
 Or use plastic sheeting to ensure busy areas are protected from all the snow and sand.